mgschwan/VRWorkout/README.md

 * Either directly through [Sidequest](https://sidequestvr.com/#/app/413)
 * or by downloading the latest APK file from the [Releases](https://github.com/mgschwan/VRWorkout/releases) section and installing it via ADB to your device

-This game is best played with hand tracking.
-Please enable "Hand Tracking" in the experimental features section of your Oculus Quest.
+This game is best played with hand tracking!

+__Please enable "Hand Tracking" in the experimental features section of your Oculus Quest.__

 ## How to play